weavedb/wao/README.md

   let err = null
   ;({ err, jwk } = await ar.checkWallet({ jwk }))
   if(!err){
-    // do domething with the jwk
+    // do something with the jwk
   }
 }
 ```